 WHY JUNGHANS MAX BILL AND NOT OTHERS?

-For graphic designers (and those who appreciate design) Junghans Max Bill is the epitome of great Bauhaus design.
+For professional designers Junghans Max Bill is the epitome of great Bauhaus design.
 It traces its origin back to the source of modern design philosophy (the Bauhaus) and one of the figures that defined it.
 No other watch can claim such provenance.

 For more than half a century Junghnas Max Bill’s design hasn’t changed.
 It still looks like the original watches produced by Junghans and designed by Max Bill in the 1950’s.
 Oddly enough the watch still looks very modern after all those years.
 This timelessness is testament to a great design and a piece of art history that you could own at a relatively affordable price.